Banks in Europe step up coronavirus contingency trading plans

 LONDON (Reuters) - Banks and exchanges in Europe are readying out-of-town offices, splitting shifts and isolating some teams to ensure they can keep trading if coronavirus spreads in more major financial centers.

-Echoing steps already taken in Shanghai and Hong Kong, financial firms in Europe are preparing for the risk that the illness could lay low their staff or stop them commuting into London or other major cities.
+Echoing steps already taken in Shanghai, Hong Kong and New York, financial firms in Europe are preparing for the risk that the illness could lay low their staff or stop them commuting into London or other major cities.

 The spread of coronavirus outside of China has gone up in recent days, with cases in 53 countries and more than 100 deaths, putting firms on heightened alert.